W6YL/member_tracks/arduino/README.md

 The arduino is used in-between the HID ThinLine II reader, and the computer, as an interface to convert the data from Wiegand format to a custom Serial format readable by a computer.
 To decode this data, we will be using the library https://github.com/paulo-raca/YetAnotherArduinoWiegandLibrary.

 ### Protocol
+This is the protocol definition for the serial communications from Arduino -> Computer

 Each packet begins with a 1 byte header indicating the packet type, providing up to 256 possible types.
 Below is a table of each packet type and a brief description of what it does.